 - 2 tablespoons milk

 Whisk together the eggs.
 Add the sugar, and whisk until combined.
-Add the lemon zest, juice, butter, and yogurt, and whisk until combined.
+Add the lemon zest, extract, butter, and yogurt, and whisk until combined.
 Gradually fold in the dry ingredients.

 Using a food processor, process the raspberries until smooth.
 Drain the mixture through a fine mesh sieve into a small bowl, discarding the pulp and seeds.
 Set aside.